Armed Forces Day: Finland

-In Finland, Day of the Defence Forces (Puolustusvoimain lippujuhlan päivä) is celebrated on 4 June, which is the birthday of C. G. E. Mannerheim, the Marshal of Finland.
+In Finland, Day of the Finnish Defence Forces (Puolustusvoimain lippujuhlan päivä) is celebrated on 4 June, which is the birthday of C. G. E. Mannerheim, the Marshal of Finland.
 During 1919–1939 it was called the Day of the War People's flag fest (Sotaväen lippujuhlan päivä) and was celebrated on 16th as the Victory Day of the Troops of the Republic of Finland, i. e. the Whites over the Reds in the Civil War 1918.
 After the Winter War there were no need to maintain the dichotomy of Finnish society and the celebrations of 16 May were ended.
 During Mannerheim's 75th birthday the Finnish Government declared that from then on 4 June would officially celebrated as the Birthday of Marshal of Finland (Suomen marsalkan syntymäpäivä).
 Even though the official name of the day changed soon after it is still known, also in official context, as "The Birthday of Marshal of Finland".